Accelerated Modernisation Scheme

 - a newly identified Priority 3 project which supports the school's strategic vision for school property.

-If a Priority 3 project to modernise teaching and learning environments is identified in the 10YPP, schools can access AMS funding by:
+If a Priority 3 project is identified in the 10YPP, schools can access AMS funding by:

 - submitting the 10YPP to the Ministry by 30 November in the first year of the 5YA